ramoskarina/ramoskarina/README.md

 ### Hi there 👋

-I am a Biologist specialist in medically important mosquitoes and Master's student at the University of Sao Paulo (USP-SP, Brazil).
+I am a Biologist specialist in medically important mosquitoes, currently an undergraduate in Data Science and Master's student at the University of Sao Paulo (USP-SP, Brazil).

 - 🔭 I’m currently working with mosquitoes and climate data from the city of Santos-SP.
 - 🌱 I’m also learning R, HTML, CSS, Java and a little bit of Python.